Kevin Love NBA Playoffs Player Props: Heat vs. Celtics

 Kevin Love Insights vs. the Celtics

-- Defensively, the Celtics are ranked fourth in the league, conceding 111.4 points per contest.
+- Allowing 111.4 points per game, the Celtics are the fourth-ranked squad in the league defensively.

-- The Celtics are the 18th-ranked team in the league, giving up 44.0 rebounds per game.
+- On the boards, the Celtics have allowed 44 rebounds per game, which puts them 18th in the NBA.

-- The Celtics are the second-ranked squad in the NBA, giving up 23.1 assists per contest.
+- Allowing 23.1 assists per game, the Celtics are the second-ranked squad in the league.

-- Looking at 3-pointers, the Celtics are fifth in the league, conceding 11.6 makes per game.
+- The Celtics allow 11.6 made 3-pointers per game, fifth-ranked in the NBA.

 Kevin Love vs. the Celtics